 Included you’ll find: Light Leak Hard Edge, Light Leak Fast Motion, Light Leak Orb, Light Leak Soft Focus, and Purple Light Leak.

-Bundle of gentle, warm light leaks (1080p, 30fps) handmade with nothing more than a glass cup and exposed camera lens.
+Bundle of gentle, warm light leaks handmade with nothing more than a glass cup and exposed camera lens.

 Now that you know how and where to get your hands on dozens of free light leaks, let’s look at how to use them in Premiere Pro.

-- Start with the clip or clips that you want to add light leaks to.
-Ensure each are positioned on your timeline.
+- Start with the clip or clips that you want to add light leaks on.
+Ensure each clip is positioned on your timeline.

 And that’s pretty much it!
 See we told you — easy peasy.